The Greatest Drive England to Australia Overland

 Miss Australia Phyllis Von Alwyn on left and aviator (centre no hat) Bert Hinkler .

-Bev tries out the Bean for Size.
+Bev tries the newly arrived Bean for size

 In the last weeks of April 2023 Lang informed me that there was a 1923 Bean car that he had long known of, displayed at Gilberts Motor Museum in Strathalbyn South Australia being advertised as part of a deceased estate.
 Ever since he was a boy Lang has followed the adventures of Australian Francis Birtles 1881-1941 and the availability of the car meant his brain was working overtime.